shawnbrown/datatest/docs/reference/unittest-support.rst

 Unittest Support
 ################

-Datatest can be used for unittest-style testing.
+Datatest can be used together with the :mod:`unittest` package from the Python Standard Library.
 For a quick introduction, see:

-* :ref:`Introduction <unittest-intro-docs>`
+* :ref:`Automated Data Testing: Unittest <unittest-intro-docs>`
-* :ref:`Basic Examples <unittest-samples-docs>`
+* :ref:`Unittest Samples <unittest-samples-docs>`

 .. _datatestcase-docs: